Let’s make school feel better for your child…

 Giftedness and learning disabilities

 Imagine starting school, so excited to learn, yet so bored that you act out.
-Or maybe, the other kids can read and you just see a blur of letters.
+Or maybe, the other kids can read, and you just see a blur of letters.
 Research is clear that kids with both giftedness and learning disabilities are more likely to develop behavior problems in school.

 Intellectual testing measures 5 composites of innate cognitive abilities.
-These domains can be compared and analyzed to yield valuable insight about your child’s innate patterns of strengths and weeknesses.
+These domains can be compared and analyzed to yield valuable insight about your child’s innate patterns of strengths and weaknesses.
 Parents and teachers can use this information to tailor instruction to your child.

-Achievement testing includes a deeper look at academics such as: Word Reading, Reading Comprehension, Numerical Operations, Mathematical Reasoning, Verbal Expression, Listening Comprehension and Written Expression.
+Achievement testing includes a deeper look at academics such as Word Reading, Reading Comprehension, Numerical Operations, Mathematical Reasoning, Verbal Expression, Listening Comprehension, and Written Expression.
 Performing significantly higher on IQ testing compared to Reading Comprehension or another area could suggest a learning disability in reading.

 A typical battery for giftedness may include: